Bloodborne pathogen exposure

 Sharps Safety Exception Letter

-The Sharps Safety Exception Letter (see attachment) is used when requesting an exception to the use of a safety sharp product and is used when requesting a non-safety needle.
+The Sharps Safety Exception Letter is used when requesting an exception to the use of a safety sharp product and is used when requesting a non-safety needle.
+Please contact the Purchasing Department.